awestlake87/pyo3-asyncio/README.md

 So what's changed from `v0.13` to `v0.14`?

 Well, a lot actually.
-There were some pretty major flaws in the initialization behavior of `v0.13`.
-While it would have been nicer to address these issues without changing the public API, I decided it'd be better to break some of the old API rather than completely change the underlying behavior of the existing functions.
+There were some pretty major flaws in the initialization behaviour of `v0.13`.
+While it would have been nicer to address these issues without changing the public API, I decided it'd be better to break some of the old API rather than completely change the underlying behaviour of the existing functions.
 I realize this is going to be a bit of a headache, so hopefully this section will help you through it.

 To make things a bit easier, I decided to keep most of the old API alongside the new one (with some deprecation warnings to encourage users to move away from it).
 It should be possible to use the `v0.13` API alongside the newer `v0.14` API, which should allow you to upgrade your application piecemeal rather than all at once.